mithleshmurmu/friendly-journey/Benchmarking/benchmarking_using_hpl.md

 ### Benchmarking using HPL(High Performance Linpack) on centos7 <br>
 [ Main File ] <br>
 It is used to check the system performance.<br>
-This benchmark is designed for following configuration<br.
+This benchmark is designed for following configuration.<br>
 [ CPU -2<br>
 RAM - 8 GB<br>
 cores per socket 1 ] <br>